AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

 - A minimum of two years supervised clinical work as a psychoanalytical psychotherapist.
 This would include the work with your two training patients and your other case load.
 The Training Committee will take into consideration the supervisors’ six monthly and final reports and the trainee’s attendance and participation in seminars during the course.

-If the training committee approves the application for membership it is then submitted to either Arbours or AGIP Council, which makes the final decision and awards categories of membership of either Arbours or AGIP.
+If the training committee approves the application for membership it is then submitted to AGIP Council, which makes the final decision and awards categories of membership of AGIP.
 Once membership is awarded, the Final Paper is presented in an open seminar as part of the recognition and celebration of the new member’s achievements.

-If any requirements are not met, the training committee may instruct the trainee to undertake further tuition, supervision or psychotherapy.
+If any requirements are not met, the training committee may require the trainee to undertake further tuition, supervision or psychotherapy.
 The trainee will be responsible for any extra costs.
-Trainees’ progress is continually monitored and reviewed and in the event of unsatisfactory progress, Arbours and AGIP reserve the right to require trainees to withdraw from the training course.
+Trainees’ progress is continually monitored and reviewed and in the event of unsatisfactory progress, AGIP reserves the right to require trainees to withdraw from the training course.